opengeospatial/cdb-vector-gpkg-ie/README.md

 # er_template
-This is a template proposed for Testbed-12 Engineering Reports.
-The objective is for editors to check this out (Clone a version) and begin editing it with a tool such as AsciidocFX.
+This is a template proposed for Testbed-13 Engineering Reports.
+The objective is for editors to check this out (Clone a version) and begin editing it with a tool Atom/Asciidoctor.

 Note that the file index.adoc should not be modified, but you should begin with er.adoc.
 The file er.adoc has some metadata information and a list of includes from the list of files below.
 NOTE:  The includes in the first group below should not need to be adjusted (just modify the file as necessary).
 You will need to modify the include statements of the clauses-examples as stated below and potential remove or add annexes.
 All documents should include the history and bibliography so these includes should not be changed (edit the files as required).